Razzaq Gul

-Razzaq Gul (1977(?) – 19 May 2012) was a senior Pakistani journalist covering war and politics for Express News in Turbat, Pakistan who was abducted 18 May 2012 and found murdered 19 May 2012.
-According to the Committee to Protect Journalists, Razzaq Gul was a member of the Baloch National Movement and secretary of the Press Club of Turbat.
-Gul was a member of the Baluch National Movement, a nationalist political organization, and was the secretary of the Press Club of Turbat, according to news reports.
-His colleagues at the club told Express News TV that Gul had not mentioned receiving any threats.
-No group claimed responsibility for his death.
+Razzaq Gul (1977(?) – 19 May 2012) was a senior Pakistani journalist covering war and politics for Express News in Turbat, Pakistan who was abducted on 18 May 2012 and his dead body was found the following day.
+According to the Committee to Protect Journalists, Razzaq Gul was a member of the Baloch National Movement, a nationalist political organization, and was the secretary of the Press Club of Turbat, according to news reports.
+His colleagues at the press club stated that Gul had not mentioned receiving any threats.
+No group claimed responsibility for his murder.

 Razzaq Gul was the 22nd journalist to have been murdered in the area of Balochistan, listed as one of the most dangerous places for reporters in Pakistan, over a four-year period, and he was one of eight Pakistani journalists killed since Jan 2011.

 Personal

 Razzaq Gul, 35, native of Pakistan, was taken against his will and executed while working as a journalist in Turbat, Pakistan.
 After being identified by his brother, Gul was buried in his hometown of Singhania Sir.